How Do You Prepare For A Knee Arthroscopy?

 - Bending your knee is allowed but do not force the motion until the swelling has resolved.

-- Follow-up with your surgeon at the office in 6-10 days or as instructed.
+- Follow-up with your surgeon in the office in 6-10 days or as instructed.